BrianaLane/LRS2_reduction/LRS2_reduction_README.md

 # Instructions for LRS2 Reduction
 ==================================

-- This file contains instructions for running the CURE based reduction for LRS2 using the python script reduction_wrapper_lrs2.py
+- This file contains instructions for running CURE based reductions for LRS2 using the python script reduction_wrapper_lrs2.py
 - For more information about CURE refer to the the CURE page on the HETDEX wiki: https://luna.mpe.mpg.de/wikihetdex/index.php/Cure_-_the_data_analysis_system_for_HETDEX